 Dunno about you, but I get a little kick out of seeing my hobby-type interests mentioned in works of fiction.
 Classical guitar references don't seem to pop up too often.
 (Rather "thin on the ground," as Julian Bream would say - A Life On The Road, p28) I find more Beatles references - heck, more Scrabble references, even - than classical guitar mentions.

-One that comes to mind - is in a short story from Twilight Zone magazine (April 1985, p82).
+The only classical guitar reference in fiction that comes to mind was in a short story from Twilight Zone magazine (April 1985, p82).